JaxonKnight28/space-search/README.md

 # Space Search

-This is a website that I made using React with TypeScript.
+This my first application I made using React with TypeScript.

 It is a place where you can lookup and store images from NASA.